 Storage & Files

-Configure file storage providers — S3-compatible and SharePoint — for your project
+Configure file storage providers — S3-compatible, Public CDN, and SharePoint — for your project

 Every project gets a file storage system for handling uploads and attachments.
-You can use the built-in default storage or connect your own provider.
+You can use the built-in default storages or connect your own provider.

 Custom storage providers